SAFEGUARDING & WELL-BEING

-Operation Encompass has been launched, aimed at supporting children affected in any way by domestic abuse.
-The project is a joint initiative involving Darlington Borough Council, Durham Police and schools across Darlington.
+Operation Encompass is aimed at supporting children affected in any way by domestic abuse.
+It is a joint project involving Darlington local authority, Durham police and schools across Darlington.

 The safety and wellbeing of children and young people is our greatest priority.
-Our school is one of many in Darlington that are taking part in this new project aimed at providing extra support to children and young people who are affected by domestic abuse within their home or family life.
+The project is aimed at providing support to children and young people affected by domestic abuse within their home or family life.

-Witnessing domestic abuse is really distressing for a child or young person, often with them seeing and/or hearing the abuse, seeing a parent’s injuries and distress afterwards, or they can be physically hurt themselves.
+Witnessing domestic abuse is extremely distressing for a child or young person − often with them seeing and/or hearing the abuse, seeing a parent/carer’s injuries and distress afterwards, or they can be physically hurt themselves.

-Starting from January 2017, following any serious domestic abuse incident being reported into Durham Police, specialist staff will identify which school the child attends, make contact with the school and communicate relevant and necessary information.
-This will ensure that the school is made aware at the earliest possible opportunity of any incidents to enable the trained staff within the school’s known as ‘key adult’ to provide support depending on the needs and wishes of the child or young person.
+Following a domestic abuse incident being reported to Durham Police, specialist staff will identify which school the child attends, make contact with the school and communicate relevant and necessary information.
+This will ensure that at the earliest opportunity the school is made aware of any incidents and can then enable the trained member of staff within the school, known as the ‘key adult’, to provide appropriate support to the needs and wishes of the child or young person.